Maryland vs. Illinois NCAA Football Odds, Plays and Insights | September 17, 2021

 Maryland Top Players

-- Taulia Tagovailoa leads the team with 332 passing yards (332 yards per game) and has a 72.2% completion percentage this year (26-of-36) while throwing three touchdowns.
+- This year, Taulia Tagovailoa has collected 332 passing yards (332.0 yards per game) while going 26-for-36 (72.2% completion percentage) and throwing three touchdowns and zero interceptions.

-- Tayon Fleet-Davis has taken 18 carries for a team-leading 123 rushing yards (123 yards per game).
-He's also caught four passes for 18 yards (18 receiving yards per game).
+- Tayon Fleet-Davis has picked up a team-best 123 rushing yards (123.0 per game) and zero touchdowns.
+He has added four receptions for 18 yards (18.0 yards per game).

-- This season Isaiah Jacobs has run for 50 yards on 14 carries (50 ypg).
-Jacobs also helps out in the passing game, catching three passes to lead the team with 23 (23 ypg).
+- Isaiah Jacobs has put up 50 rushing yards on 14 carries (50.0 yards per game) this season.
+He also has three catches for 23 yards (23.0 per game).

-- Dontay Demus Jr. has six catches, leading his team with 133 yards (133 ypg) while also scoring one touchdown this season.
+- Dontay Demus Jr. has six catches and paces his team with 133 receiving yards (133.0 ypg) while scoring one touchdown.

-- Rakim Jarrett has also added 122 yards on six catches and one touchdown.
-He averages 122 receiving yards per game this year.
+- Rakim Jarrett's stat line this year shows six catches for 122 yards and one touchdown.
+He puts up 122.0 receiving yards per game.

 Illinois Top Players

-- Artur Sitkowski has thrown for 390 yards while completing 59.6% of his passes (34-of-57), with five touchdowns and zero interceptions this year (195 yards per game).
-He's also carried the ball nine times for 37 yards, averaging 18.5 yards per game.
+- This year, Artur Sitkowski has collected 390 passing yards (195.0 yards per game) while going 34-for-57 (59.6% completion percentage) and throwing five touchdowns and zero interceptions.
+He has added 37 rushing yards on nine carries, averaging 18.5 yards per game.

-- Mike Epstein has racked up a team-best 107 rushing yards (53.5 per game) and one touchdown.
+- Mike Epstein has run for a team-high 107 yards on 25 attempts (53.5 yards per game) and one touchdown.

-- So far this year Reggie Love III has rushed for 84 yards on 23 carries (42 ypg).
+- So far this year Reggie Love III has run for 84 yards on 23 carries (42.0 ypg).

-- Isaiah Williams has reeled in 14 passes for a team-high 142 yards with one touchdown.
-He averages 71 yards per game.
+- Isaiah Williams has hauled in 14 receptions for 142 yards, best on his team, and one touchdown.
+He averages 71.0 receiving yards per game.

-- Deuce Spann has hauled in two catches for 76 yards (38 yards per game) and one touchdown.
+- Deuce Spann has also added 76 yards on two catches and one touchdown.
+He puts up 38.0 receiving yards per game this year.

-- Daniel Barker is averaging 37 yards per game, racking up five receptions for 74 yards and two touchdowns.
+- Daniel Barker has totaled 74 yards on five receptions with two touchdowns, averaging 37.0 yards per game.